TrudAX/denistrunin-blog/src/draft/xpptools-integservbussalesjson/index.md

 This may or may not be appropriate in your case(there are different options how to implement this).
 Anyway I recommend to use the following checklist while designing the integration: [Integration solution specification](https://github.com/TrudAX/TRUDScripts/blob/master/Documents/Integration/Integration%20Data%20Flow%20Requirements.md)

 I uploaded files used for this post to the following [folder](https://github.com/TrudAX/XppTools#devtutorialintegration-submodel)

-Another important question when you implement a solution like this: is how fast will be your integration.
-I wrote about sample steps for performance testing in the following post: [D365FO Performance.
-Periodic import of one million ledger journal lines](https://denistrunin.com/xpptools-fileintegledgerperf/)

 I hope you find this information useful.
 As always, if you see any improvements, suggestions or have some questions about this work don't hesitate to contact me.